40+ FABRIC OPTIONS

 All Rockgeist gear is constructed with premium Dyneema®, X-Pac™, or Cordura® fabric.
 These fabrics give unrivaled durability and performance for their weight.
 Combined with meticulous design and exceptional workmanship, these materials are an essential element in delivering best-in-class gear.

-X-Pac™ VX21 is the workhorse fabric for bikepacking gear and is constructed of three layers; a 210 denier nylon face (hence the 21 in VX21), a black polyester X-Ply™ grid, PET film, and a 50 denier taffeta backing.
+X-Pac™ VX21 is the workhorse fabric for bikepacking gear and is constructed of three layers; a 210 denier nylon face (hence the 21 in VX21), a black polyester X-Ply™ grid on a PET film, and a 50 denier taffeta backing.
 The outer 210 denier face is then treated with a durable water repellant finish.
 Collectively these layers create a very technical fabric with exceptional abrasion resistance, low stretch, and durable waterproofness.
-VX07, X33, VX42 and X50 are similarly constructed with their respective denier face (70, 330, 420, 500 denier).
-However, X33 and X50 have a 0.5 mm shiny polyester film backing rather then the taffeta backing.
+VX07, X33, VX42 and X50 are similarly constructed with their respective denier face (70, 330, 420, 500).
+However, X33 and X50 have a shiny backing rather then the matte taffeta.

 Cordura® fabric is constructed of a specialty nylon weave with a waterproof coating and has exceptional resistance to abrasion and punctures.
 500 denier Cordura® is typically used for the face of gear, while 1000 denier and ballistic 1050 denier is used for abrasion prone areas (e.g., the spine of bags).
-Ballistic 1050d is standard on the spine of all Rockgeist framebags, however, 1000d Cordura® is more then sufficient to take the abuse and is available in a variety of colors.
-Please don’t hesitate to request your framebag to be built with a colored 1000d fabric for the spine.
-Available 1000d colors can be seen below.
+Ballistic 1050d is standard on the spine of all Rockgeist framebags, however, 1000d Cordura® is more then sufficient to take the abuse at a little less weight.
+Please see the weight graph below for comparison between all Rockgeist fabrics.

 WHICH FABRIC IS RIGHT FOR ME?
 X-PAC vs. CORDURA